pulp-platform/snitch_cluster/docs/rm/hw/custom_instructions.md

 | 0000110 | dststrd | srcstrd | 000    | 00000 | OP-CUSTOM1 | DMSTR     |
 | 0000111 | 00000   | reps    | 000    | 00000 | OP-CUSTOM1 | DMREP     |

-DMSTRD configures the stride for two-dimensional transfers.
+DMSTR configures the stride for two-dimensional transfers.
 The value in registers *rs1* and *rs2* are sign-extended to PLEN and configured as the source and destination stride, respectively.
 After each transfer of the innermost dimension, the strides are added to the respective address pointers.

-DMREPS configures the value in register *rs1* as the size of the outer dimension for two-dimensional transfers.
+DMREP configures the value in register *rs1* as the size of the outer dimension for two-dimensional transfers.

 ### Control Operations